connext/documentation/docs/routers/Spinning Up a router.md

 | 8            | Quit | Quit on menu |

 + Using manual installing commands you can understand exactly how the installation process step by step works.
-+ You will know what to do next when the installation is complete.
-Add liquidity to your router and take part in the testnet.
++ Add liquidity to your router and take part in the testnet.

 ----
 ## :warning: Requirements